Isotopic shift: Atomic spectra

 Isotope shifts in atomic spectra are minute differences between the electronic energy levels of isotopes of the same element.
 They are the focus of a multitude of theoretical and experimental efforts due to their importance for atomic and nuclear physics.
 If atomic spectra also have hyperfine structure, the shift refers to the center of gravity of the spectra.

 From a nuclear physics perspective, isotope shifts combine different precise atomic physics probes for studying nuclear structure, and their main use is nuclear-model-independent determination of charge-radii differences.

 Two effects contribute to this shift:

 Mass effects

 The mass difference (mass shift), which dominates the isotope shift of light elements.
-It is traditionally divided to a normal mass shift (NMS) resulting from the change in the reduced electronic mass, and a specific mass shift (SMS), which is present in multi-electron atoms and ions.
+It is traditionally divided into a normal mass shift (NMS) resulting from the change in the reduced electronic mass, and a specific mass shift (SMS), which is present in multi-electron atoms and ions.

 The NMS is a purely kinematical effect, studied theoretically by Hughes and Eckart.
 It can be formulated as follows:

-In a theoretical model of atom, which has a infinitely massive nucleus, the energy (in wavenumbers) of a transition can be calculated from Rydberg formula:
+In a theoretical model of an atom, which has an infinitely massive nucleus, the energy (in wavenumbers) of a transition can be calculated from Rydberg formula: